 Kimchi seems intimidating but really it’s not so hard and pretty low maintenance.
 It’s great way to use all of the ramps and extend the flavour.

 Pesto is just like Argentinean chimichurri or French pistou – you can use so many different kinds of greens.
 Here’s another one of the ramp recipes that aims to use all of the plant.
-We torch the ramp before combining it with pesto ingredients.
+You torch the ramp before combining it with pesto ingredients.

 If you love foraged recipes also check out: